nextgis/nextgis_frontend/markdown/utils.tilejson.name.md

 ## TileJson.name property

 Default: null.
 A name describing the tileset.
 The name can contain any legal character.
-Implementations SHOULD NOT interpret the name as HTML.  null
+Implementations SHOULD NOT interpret the name as HTML.

 <b>Signature:</b>